-- 60%-70% of all drinkers drink only 10% of all the alcohol consumed in the United States.
-This tells us that most people who drink make low-risk choices. - Anyone can develop alcoholism or drug addiction.
+- Anyone can develop addiction.
 However, those with a family history, a high tolerance, or unusual pleasure responses have increased risk. - High tolerance is not an ability but a liability.
-The higher our tolerance, the closer we are to our trigger point for developing alcoholism or addiction. - If we continue to make more high-risk choices, our tolerance will reach our trigger point and alcoholism or addiction will be present. - We have a trigger point for all lifestyle-related health problems, and our choices determine whether or not we will develop them.
+The higher our tolerance, the closer we are to our trigger point for developing addiction. - If we continue to make more high-risk choices, our tolerance will reach our trigger point and addiction will be present. - We have a trigger point for all lifestyle-related health problems, and our choices determine whether or not we will develop them.

 Reflection Questions

-The most important thing to me about my formula is

-My reaction to these guidelines is

-My motivation for following my guidelines is
+The most important thing to me about my formula is...
+My reaction to these guidelines is...
+My motivation for following my guidelines is...